m-ke/3dio-website/src/docs/api/1/aframe-components.md

 You can specify the material for each furniture part in the HTML attributes.

-For example, the shelf below has one furniture part called `Wood`, so we use the `material_Wood` property to select the `Black Walnut Tree` material:
+For example, the shelf below has one furniture part called `Wood` so we use the `material_Wood` property to select the `Black Walnut Tree` material:

 ```html
   <a-entity io3d-furniture="id:10344b13-d981-47a0-90ac-f048ee2780a6; material_Wood:Black Walnut Tree" position="0 0 -3.2"></a-entity>